forbesmyester/SyncItControl/README.md

 ## How do you use SyncItControl?

 Right now the only source of information is in the [SyncItTodoMVC](https://github.com/forbesmyester/SyncItTodoMvc) source code, but there will be more complete instructions soon!

+## Source Code

+Source code is prepared using [Browserify](http://browserify.org/) which is also compatible with Node.JS.
+There is a UMD bundle which can be used with AMD or a vanilla browser (where it will export a global called called SyncItControl.